DanielKrofchick/FOTokenText/README.md

 # FOTokenText

 A UITextView and UITextField that supports token buttons, like those found in Mail.
+The tokens can be tappend on like buttons, and deleted.

 Initialize an FOTextView
 ```swift